From Xojo Documentation

 The "No Bevel" option for the Bevel property is functional only for Windows XP and later.
 The button appears to have no border until the mouse enters the region of BevelButton control.
 Then the outline of the button appears.
 On other operating systems, the "No Bevel" option has the same appearance of "Small Bevel."

-The following example places an icon in the bevel button, aligns it, and specifies the placement of the caption.
+The following code places an icon in the bevel button, aligns it, and specifies the placement of the caption.
 The graphic, "DatabaseQuery," has been added to the project.

 Me.IconAlign = 6